Scottish Produce Mark FAQs

 Can I sell fish under the SCP Mark?

 The criteria for the SCP Mark is that the majority of your product or labour is from a croft.
 So, if the fish has been caught in the sea and is sold fresh, then no, the majority of the produce nor the labour has been done on the croft.
-However, if you rear fish on your croft, or you process it (e.g., salt/smoke/etc) on your croft, the majority of the labour has therefore been done on the croft and it can be applied for under the SCP Mark.
-All fish (and other aquatic produce) has to be legally caught.
+However, if you rear fish on your croft, or you process it (e.g., salt/smoke/etc) on your croft, the majority of the labour has therefore been done on the croft and it can be applied for under SCP.
+All fish (and other aquatic produce) has to be legally caught and follow any environmental health regulations.

 Does it matter how I label the food I am selling?